 The panelists include Ahilan Arulanantham, Director of Advocacy/ Legal Director, American Civil Liberties Union of Southern California, and 2016 MacArthur “Genius” Grant recipient; Luis Nolasco, Community Engagement and Policy Advocate; and Andres Kwon, Equal Justice Works Emerson Fellow.

 All three work primarily on immigration issues, and all three have engaging and absorbing stories to tell.

 This event could not be more timely.
 Its moment is now.

-This event takes place at Sierra Madre Playhouse on Sunday, April 29, 2018 at 1:00 p.m. and admission is free.
+This event takes place at Sierra Madre Playhouse on Sunday, April 29, 2018 following the conclusion of the 2:30 p.m. performance of the play The Immigrant.
+Admission to the panel event is free.
 Reservations are not necessary.

 It precedes the 2:30 p.m. matinee performance of The Immigrant, which is a ticketed event.